 Would you like to know more about data governance maturity 2020 trends?

 Data Crossroads has published the Data Management Maturity Assessment Review for the second year in a row.
 In the previous article of this series, we have explained the methodology for measuring maturity.
-Then, we have demonstrated the general trends in data management.
-In this article, we focus on trends in data governance maturity 2020.
+Then, we demonstrated the general trends in data management.
+In this article, we focused on trends in data governance maturity in 2020.

 In this article, we will: